Audiences

 Export sync behavior:

-• Subsequent syncs: Incremental — only changed records are processed.
+• The first export brings everything over; subsequent syncs are incremental — only changed records are processed.

 Explore other docs